sagemath/sagewiki_to_gh-2022-10-10/pics.md

  This program animates (not just "draws," but "animates") graphs of several
  relations, the hypotrochoid, the hypocycloid, the limacon (or "limacon of
- Pascal"; SAGE doesn't like the French character in the original), the
+ Pascal"; Sage doesn't like the French character in the original), the
  cardioid, the epitrochoid, and the epicycloid.